wzieba/til/Android/dropping-threetenabp.md

 With Java 8 it is a problem as java.time takes system-level timezone information.
-To provide timezone data seperately from Android system while using desugaring, one might use @ZacSweers/ticktock .
-This library allows to inlude own timezone data during desugaring.
+To provide timezone data seperately from Android system while using desugaring, one might use @ZacSweers [ticktock](https://github.com/ZacSweers/ticktock).
+This library allows to **inlude own timezone data during desugaring**.
 For details of the process go to blogpost: https://www.zacsweers.dev/ticktock-desugaring-timezones/